Deadbush225/RePhraser/README.md

 ## About The Project

-RePhraser helps you mark what you wrote and what you pasted from other resources like ChatGPT, Wikipedia, and even custom origins/authors.
+RePhraser helps you keep track of what you wrote and what you pasted from other resources like ChatGPT, Wikipedia, and even custom origins/authors.

 ### Features